Optimal Health Uncovered

 In this episode, Todd is joined by Kevin Cota, Heather Pech, and Ridgefield Running owner Megan Searfoss.
 They discuss all things running, including how training has changed during the pandemic, how to get fitted for proper running shoes and making the most of your training.

 The impact of psychology on athletic performance

 Riley Fitzgerald, a Sport Psychology Service Coordinator at Boston University has worked with numerous teams and organizations helping athletes develop their mental game in order to compete and perform at their best on a consistent basis.
 He has provided mental performance services to competitive athletes in the collegiate setting and beyond, including those at BU, Tufts, Endicott, and in the East Coast Hockey League.
-Riley discusses his journey to working with athletes at the collegiate level, the challenges of blazing the trail in his field, and how his services impact the athletes and clients he sees everyday.
+Riley discusses his journey to working with athletes at the collegiate level, the challenges of blazing the trail in his field, and how mental performance consulting impacts the athletes and clients he sees everyday.

 Preventing disease through nutrition